aruder77/espVent/README.md

 * one power-distribution- and fan-connector-board
   ![alt text](https://github.com/aruder77/espVent/raw/master/images/connectors.jpeg "Connectors board")

-* a controller board which sits on top and holds the NodeMCU Esp32 microcontroller board.
-It also has a connector for a button and the display.
+* and a controller board which sits on top and holds the NodeMCU Esp32 microcontroller board.
+It also has a connector for a button and a display.

   ![alt text](https://github.com/aruder77/espVent/raw/master/images/espBoard.jpeg "Controller board")